happydasch/btplotting/README.md

 Live plotting:

 * Navigation in live client (Pause, Backward, Forward)
-* Live plotting is done using an analyzer
+* Live plotting is done using an analyzer, so there is no need to use custom backtrader
 * Live plotting data update works in a single thread and is done by a DataHandler
-* Data update is being done every n seconds, this is configureable
+* Data update is being done every n seconds, which is configureable

 ## Features